A business owner working on accounts payable.

 Purchases on credit increase the accounts payable balance.
 Accounts payable turnover is the total purchases on credit divided by the average accounts payable balance.
 The period measured is typically a month or year.

-Let’s assume that a business buys a large dollar amount on credit in March and pays the invoices right away.
+Let’s assume that a business buys a large dollar amount on credit in March, and pays the invoices right away.
 The March purchase balance is high, but the average accounts payable balance may only be a few days.
-Increasing the accounts payable turnover ratio means you’re paying for credit purchases faster.
+If you increase the accounts payable turnover ratio, you’re paying for credit purchases faster.

-note icon To conserve cash, consider taking more time before you pay invoices.
+To conserve cash, you may want to take more time before you pay invoices.
 If most of your invoices are due within 30 days, you can delay payment until you collect more money from customers.

 Decrease the accounts payable aging schedule

-An aging schedule separates accounts payable balances based on the number of days since the invoice was issued.
-Acme Manufacturing, for example, has $100,000 in payables from zero to 30 days old and $15,000 due in the 31-to-60-days-old category.
+An aging schedule separates accounts payable balances, based on the number of days since the invoice was issued.
+Acme Manufacturing, for example, has $100,000 in payables from 0 to 30 days old, and $15,000 due in the 31-to-60-days-old category.

 The aging schedule helps you decide when invoices must be paid.
 The vast amount of your payables should be in the 0-to-30-days-old category.
 Since most invoices are due within 30 days, you don’t want many outstanding invoices unpaid beyond 30 days.